 Composite filled breast implants that use miscellaneous fillers like soy oil or polypropylene string, are banned in United States and Europe due to associated health risks and complications.

 Breast implants are used in reconstructive plastic surgery to restore a natural breast shape after a mastectomy.
 Generally, all type of breast implants utilize an elastomer silicone shell, which is thought to be the cause of BIA-ALCL.

 What is BIA-ALCL?

-BIA-ALCL is a T-cell lymphoma type of cancer found in the breasts of some women with implants.
+BIA-ALCL is a T-cell lymphoma found in the breasts of those with implants.
 It is important to note that BIA-ALCL is not breast cancer.
-It is a type of immune system cancer known as non-Hodgkin’s lymphoma.
-This cancer can effect different parts of the body, including the skin and lymph nodes.
-It has been suggested that BIA-ALCL occurs more frequently following textured rather than smooth breast implants.
+It is a type of cancer, known as non-Hodgkin’s lymphoma that affects the immune system.
+This cancer can attack different parts of the body, including the skin and lymph nodes.
+It has been suggested that BIA-ALCL occurs more frequently following textured, rather than smooth-feeling breast implants.